Introduction: Make a Simple Ambient Light Sensor/Night Light Paper Circuit

 Making a simple battery-powered night light is a great way to learn about circuits and sensors.
 This sensor will detect when it is dark, and turn on a red LED.
 It would be great to put in your hallway or bedroom, and is powered by a small watch battery that should last a few weeks or more.

-This circuit is a bit simpler than many of the others that you might find on Instructables or elsewhere - we won't be using an additional transistor to our light sensor, as we'll be using the properties of a specific phototransistor.
+Version 1.0 is a bit simpler than many of the others that you might find on Instructables or elsewhere - we won't be using an additional transistor to our light sensor, as we'll be sort of hacking the properties of a specific phototransistor.
+In Version 2.0, we'll have a transistor power the LED when the lights are not on.
 It's easiest to build on a piece of paper, and helpful to print the included card to cut out and tape copper tape to connect the components.
 If you prefer to use wires and solder or a breadboard, those are options as well - I'll include a circuit diagram so as to help with those alternative methods of connecting the components.

 This Instructable is entered into the Battery Powered Contest, so if you find it helpful or useful be sure to vote!